fosterlab/clust-perturb/README.md

 Note that this is identical to the built-in `hierarchical` method, i.e. `clusts3 = clust.perturb(network, clustering.algorithm = "hierarchical")`.

 Exploring some robust and non-robust clusters, we can see that the `repJ` value for the second cluster, `clusts3$repJ[2]`, is relatively high, typically >0.7.
 This cluster is is "O15143;O15144;O15145;O15511;P59998;P61158;P61160", which completely matches to the Arp2/3 protein complex in CORUM.
 That is, it completely matches a ground-truth cluster.
-Therefore, this is a correctly assigned cluster that completely matches a community in the underlying network, and consequentially has high reproducibility.
+Therefore, this is a correctly assigned cluster, completely matching a community in the underlying network, and consequentially has high reproducibility.

 The `repJ` value for the first cluster `clusts3$repJ[1]` is relatively low, typically <0.3.
-This cluster is a large agglomeration of proteins from multiple complexes from CORUM, and loosely corresponds to clusters such as the Polycomb repressive complex 1 and SNF2h-cohesin-NuRD complex.
+This cluster is a large agglomeration of proteins from multiple complexes from CORUM, and loosely corresponds to the Polycomb repressive complex 1 and SNF2h-cohesin-NuRD complex.
 Therefore, this cluster represents an incorrect assignment of proteins from multiple ground-truth clusters.
 Consequentially, small variations in the network can disrupt this assignment, which is represented as low reproducibility as quantified by `repJ`.